pt703/Quantara/replit.md

 # Overview

 Quantara is an adaptive financial literacy learning application built with React Native and Expo.
 The app helps young adults build financial knowledge and better money habits through bite-sized lessons, interactive quizzes, behavioral challenges, and personalized recommendations.
-It follows a guest-first approach, allowing users to explore all features locally before optionally signing in for cloud sync.
+Users must sign in with Supabase authentication (email/password) to access the app.
+Sessions persist via AsyncStorage for seamless return visits.

 The application provides a complete learning experience with modules covering budgeting, saving, debt management, and investments.
 Users can track their financial snapshot, manage subscriptions, complete challenges, compete on leaderboards, and monitor their learning progress through analytics.